Home

 a doctor's notice or similar is provided.

 Exams: Acceptable reasons to miss an exam are listed in the University handbook.
-If you miss exams because of H1N1 flu, you need to e-mail or phone (leave a message) Lorenz BEFORE the exam.
 Make-Up exams may be provided after the exam - these make-up exams will consist of questions different from the real thing, and may therefore be more difficult.
 No make-up exams will be provided before the class exams, so make sure that you stay in town until the final exam.

 Cheating: You may want to check out the University